Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Responding to requests

-Family members are likely to experience loss at the death of their loved one.
+Family members are likely to experience grief at the death of their loved one.
 If left unattended, loss, grief, and bereavement can become complicated, leading to prolonged and significant distress for either family members or clinicians.
 Furthermore, clinicians are at risk of experiencing significant grief from the cumulative effects of many losses through the deaths of their patients.
 Burnout has also been associated with unresolved grief in health care professionals.
-(Refer to the PDQ summary on Grief, Bereavement, and Coping With Loss for more information.)
+For more information, see Grief, Bereavement, and Coping With Loss.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.